Nida Blanca: Biography

-Born as Dorothy Guinto Jones on January 6, 1936, in then municipality of Gapan, Nueva Ecija, Philippines (then a U.S. territory) to an American soldier father of mestizo descent named John William Jones, Jr. (1916–1942) and a local Filipina mother with Tagalog roots named Inocencia Vélez Guinto (1913–2006), she appeared in her first film at age 15.
+Nida Blanca was born as Dorothy Guinto Jones on January 6, 1936, in then municipality of Gapan, Nueva Ecija, Philippines (then a U.S. territory) to an American soldier father of mestizo descent named John William Jones, Jr. (1916–1942) and a local Filipina mother with Tagalog roots named Inocencia Vélez Guinto (1913–2006), she appeared in her first film at age 15.
 Actress Delia Razon successfully urged the head of LVN Pictures, Doña Sisang de Leon to hire Blanca.
 She was screen tested on October 6, 1951, by LVN Pictures where she reigned as "queen" of movies for more than a decade, doing mostly comedies opposite the late Nestor de Villa.
 In the movies, she has played a wide range of roles from a butch lesbian to a nun.
 She also starred in the hit TV comedy series, John en Marsha, where she played the wife who sticks by her poor husband despite her rich mother's constant harping.
 In 1958, she appeared opposite her contemporary, noted singer/actress Sylvia La Torre, and Leroy Salvador, in the LVN movie Tuloy ang Ligaya.

 Blanca was married twice.
 As divorce is not legal in the Philippines, she separated from her first husband, Victorino Torres, when their daughter Kay was two years old.
 She later married her second husband Roger Lawrence Strunk (1939–2007) an American singer and actor, known by his screen name Rod Lauren in Las Vegas in 1979.
 The couple relocated to Manila.